-Technical Excellence is considered within the EFQM Excellence model mainly in the Execution section which includes Criterion 5: Driving Performance & Transformation and the Results section which includes Criterion 6: Stakeholder Perceptions.

-- 1587 Criterion 5: Driving Performance & Transformation contains five elements associated with driving 1588 performance and managing risks, transforming the future organization, while continuing to deliver results 1589 using current resources.
-Additional elements also include the innovative use of technology; converting data 1590 into information and knowledge and managing assets and resources to achieve operational excellence. - Agility is embedded in driving transformation; it is linked to a company's need to ensure readiness for the - 1592 future.
-This brings both internal and external challenges, that need to be addressed efficiently and in a timely - 1593 manner, to ensure successful outcomes.
-In the competence space, "Leverage Knowledge" is a major element - 1594 linked to outstanding performance related to an organization's ability to prepare for transformation. - 1595 Criterion 6: Stakeholder Perceptions criteria of the EFQM model bridges with Organizational Learning and - Agility when it recommends the use of past and current performance perceptions to predict future - performance.
-Intentional search for feedback and inputs, obtained from various sources provides increased visibility into areas for improvement.
-As well as being an assessment tool, the model offers a framework and - 1596 visionity into areas for improvement.
-As wen as being an assessment tool, the model offers a framework and 1599 methodology to help individuals and organizations to measure their current state and to understand the - 1600 existing gaps related to performance. - 1601 This influences the organization's pathway allowing for predictive measures for the future and ensuring rapid 1602 response to eventual future opportunities and threats.
+- 1624 Technical Excellence is considered within the EFQM Excellence model mainly in the Execution section - which includes Criterion 5: Driving Performance & Transformation and the Results section which - includes Criterion 6: Stakeholder Perceptions. - 1627 Criterion 5: Driving Performance & Transformation contains five elements associated with driving - performance and managing risks, transforming the future organization, while continuing to deliver results - using current resources.
+Additional elements also include the innovative use of technology; converting data - into information and knowledge and managing assets and resources to achieve operational excellence. - Agility is embedded in driving transformation; it is linked to a company's need to ensure readiness for the - future.
+This brings both internal and external challenges, that need to be addressed efficiently and in a timely - manner, to ensure successful outcomes.
+In the competence space, "Leverage Knowledge" is a major element - linked to outstanding performance related to an organization's ability to prepare for transformation. - 1635 Criterion 6: Stakeholder Perceptions criteria of the EFQM model bridges with Organizational Learning and - 1636 Agility when it recommends the use of past and current performance perceptions to predict future - performance.
+Intentional search for feedback and inputs, obtained from various sources provides increased - visibility into areas for improvement.
+As well as being an assessment tool, the model offers a framework and - methodology to help individuals and organizations to measure their current state and to understand the - existing gaps related to performance. - This influences the organization's pathway allowing for predictive measures for the future and ensuring rapid - response to eventual future opportunities and threats.